MaceChettiyadan/Y11Notes/Economics/4. Market Efficiency/Homework.md

 - The **demand curve** is a willingness to pay curve - it reflects the maximum price a consumer is prepared to pay for a particular good.
 - The difference between what the consumer is *prepared to pay* and what they *actually pay* is the **consumer surplus** ($CS$)
 - In the demand curve, below the equilibrium is consumer expenditure, and above is consumer surplus.
-	- At its core, consumer surplus is a measure of the economic weel-being for consumers.
+	- At its core, consumer surplus is a measure of the economic wel l-being for consumers.

 ###### Producer Surplus
 - The **supply curve** reflects the minimum price that producers are willing to sell their products